Mohammad20004/Weapon-Game/Readme.txt

-This is a weapon game(paper rock scissors)
+This is a weapon game(rock paper scissors)

 thank you:)